 1940s-1950s Decatur Heights

-Leila Ross Wilburn, who attended Agnes Scott, was one of only two women registered as an architect in Atlanta in 1920.
+Leila Ross Wilburn, who attended Agnes Scott College, was one of only two women registered as an architect in Atlanta in 1920.
 Ms. Wilburn designed and built a home in the neighborhood where she lived with her widowed mother and younger siblings.
 She published several popular plan books that emphasized her status as a Southerner and a woman.
 Through these plan books, she influenced neighborhood design throughout the Southeast during the 1920s.

 In 1907 John Mason and Poleman Weekes purchased property that was to become Decatur's first residential subdivision.
-The district, known today as the M.A.K. neighborhood is named for its main streets, McDonough, Adams and Kings Highway, and encompasses ten city blocks of varying size.
+The district known today as the M.A.K. neighborhood is named for its main streets, McDonough, Adams and Kings Highway, and encompasses ten city blocks of varying size.
 Ms. Wilburn was employed by Mason and Weekes to design many of the homes for the new subdivision.

-The MAK neighborhood retains many of the Wilburn-designed homes and offers excellent examples of Craftsman style homes that were popular during the first three decades of the 20th century.
+The MAK neighborhood retains many of the Wilburn-designed homes and offers excellent examples of craftsman style homes that were popular during the first three decades of the 20th century.

-He led some daring raids in the wars against the Barbary pirates along the coast of Africa, and returned home a hero in 1805.
+He led daring raids in the wars against the Barbary pirates along the northern coast of Africa, and returned home a hero in 1805.
 He remained in the Navy and commanded several ships during the troubles with Great Britain that led to the War of 1812.
 While commanding the USS United States, he defeated one of Great Britain's finest ships, the Macedonian.

-Commodore Stephen Decatur returned to Washington, D.C., and became a highly respected Navy Commissioner.
+Commodore Stephen Decatur returned to Washington, D.C., and became a highly respected Navy commissioner.
 He was killed in a duel on March 22, 1820, and his death was mourned throughout the country.